hyperfastingleton/hyperfastingleton.github.io/source/conservation/index.md

 So we understand the importance of not causing harm to the special character of Ingleton.

-It is our policy to take great care at all times, paying special attention to the appearance of any visible fixtures, and ensure a professional level of finish **we can be proud of as a community**.
+It is our policy to take great care at all times, paying special attention to the appearance of any visible fixtures, and ensure a professional level of finish we can be proud of as a community.

 If at all possible, ducting will be buried so that there is no impact on the appearance of the village.
 Any visible fixture will be installed with a high level of professionalism in a way which will not significantly detract from the appearance of the built or natural environment.